nicol-hawkins/personal-site/README.md

 A personal website coded from scratch that utilizes jinja templating.

-To regenerate web pages run ofollowing commands in the root directory:
+To regenerate web pages run the following commands in the root directory:

 ```pipenv shell```